AnaeleJoshua/Uriel/readme.md

 - Support **secure password recovery** with email workflows.
 - Demonstrate **scalable, modular Express.js architecture**.

-For **other developers**: This project serves as a **starter boilerplate** for secure Node.js/Express backends with authentication and user management already built in.

 ---

 ## 🛠️ Technical Skills Demonstrated